 It is important to know that if teens are doing anything to hurt themselves or others, or someone is hurting them, we will be required to break confidentiality.

 The staff is always available to answer questions.
 The adolescent medicine clinic staff wants to work with you to help teens and young adults make the best choices for a healthy future.
 If a parent/guardian would also like to speak their specialist alone, please just let us know.

 what is confidentiality?

-Confidentiality is an ethical principle that a physician may not reveal any information discussed in the course of medical care, unless the patient who disclosed that information poses a threat to themself or others, or has been harmed by someone else.
-We respect the privacy and confidentiality of our young patients, while ensuring that young people are safe and connected to the appropriate services and resources they need.
+Confidentiality is an ethical principle that a physician may not reveal any information discussed in the course of medical care, unless the patient who disclosed that information poses a threat to themselves or others, or has been harmed by someone else.
+We respect the privacy and confidentiality of our patients, while ensuring that young people are safe and connected to the appropriate services and resources they need.

 do you do counseling?

 While our evaluations and treatment involves a lot of communication and some counseling, we do not provide ongoing counseling sessions.
 If recommended as part of the care plan, your specialist may refer you for further counseling in your community.